ondrejmirtes/ondrejmirtes/README.md

 I am Ondřej Mirtes.
 I like pointing out mistakes in other people's code so much that I created [PHPStan](https://phpstan.org/), a popular open-source static analysis tool that focuses on finding bugs in PHP code without running it.

-I maintain [PHPStan](https://github.com/phpstan/phpstan) and [related packages](https://github.com/phpstan/) as my full-time job.
+I maintain [PHPStan](https://github.com/phpstan/phpstan) and [related packages](https://github.com/phpstan/).
 You can sponsor my work using [GitHub Sponsors](https://github.com/sponsors/ondrejmirtes) Thank you!

 ---